miguelAPMorgado/unbabel-backend-engineering-challenge/README.md

 ## Implementation

-- Code implementation was done using Python 3.11.7
+- Code implementation was done using Python 3.11.7;
-- The code was formatted using the black python formatter
+- The code was formatted using the black python formatter;
-- No external packages used
+- No external packages used.

 ## Thought process

 To solve this problem we need to calculate the average delivery time inside a sliding window of size n.

 Before we can do that we need a list with all the minutes between the first and last timestamp, any minute that is not in our original file has a duration of -1.

+To calculate the average delivery time we calculate the average value inside the sliding windows, ignoring the invalid durations (-1).

 So using the input provided and a window size of 3 we have: